 Self-reliance is the foundation of what a provider is and does.
-The ability to trust and truly know yourself is fundamental towards progress and growth.
+After that, The ability to trust and truly know yourself is fundamental towards progress and growth.
 I was raised in a home where the words “Either you are getting better or you are getting worse,” was pounded into my head by my father and his voice still echoes in my mind to this day.
 When I take his words and apply them into my love for my family, hunting and my joy for living, I am reminded of how thankful I am to be able to support my community of souls with their needs and desire for food and safety.
-The old saying, “Give a man a fish, he eats for a day.
+Finally, the old saying, “Give a man a fish, he eats for a day.
 Teach a man to fish, he eats for a lifetime,” is a resounding voice within my growth of being a provider.

 So what does self-reliance mean to me when I’m afield?
-It means that I have passed through the fires of adolescence and arrived in the mastery of adulthood.
+Firstly, It means that I have passed through the fires of adolescence and arrived in the mastery of adulthood.
 That I can look upon my own soul, knowledge and skill sets, take a deep breath, and know that no matter what the world throws at me, myself and my community are going to be taken care of.
 Self-reliance is described as an art, because it is different to each and every person.
 Just like a diamond has many facets, the beauty of self-reliance stems from the different angles in which you view it.
-It is not simply the removal of obstacles, but rather the ability to assess, adapt and overcome.
+In conclusion, It is not simply the removal of obstacles, but rather the ability to assess, adapt and overcome.

-The provider life does not take breaks.
+Firstly, The provider life does not take breaks.
 It is not a light switch that you can turn off and on.
-It goes before me and shadows my every move.
+Secondly, It goes before me and shadows my every move.
 Whether I am deep within the backcountry on a hunt in search of the ultimate adventure or swallowed by the words of a book, a person's thirst for knowledge is at the core of self-reliance and provider life.

 My response to this question has two answers and both focus on the importance of self-reliance.
 Humans are not merely a physical being.
 We are mind, body and soul.

 The other skill that I want my children to know is the knowledge of how to hunt and harvest.
 To stand firm in their ability to procure food for themselves and others.
 This skill instantly thrusts a person into a leadership role in life and is often looked upon as an answer to prayers and or needs.
-Food is not only good for the body, but it also fuels the mind and soul!
+Food is not only good for the body, but in addition, it also fuels the mind and soul!

 The one thing that I know I could use more work and experience at would be the ability to reverse engineer.
-So often in life, people give up or rather throw something away because they do not have the skill set to fix it.
-If it is made by man, it can be fixed by man.
+So often in life, people give up or rather throw something away because they do not have the skill set to fix it, however, if it is made by man, it can be fixed by man.
 This goes back to being the owner of your own knowledge.
 More often than not, people simply are in too much of a hurry to pause and reflect upon circumstances to be able to adapt and overcome an obstacle.

 What are the "just in case," items you carry in your kit?